 Applications are invited from students who have completed an undergraduate degree in the visual arts or cognate ﬁelds, including such disciplines as art history, archaeology, visual studies, history and anthropology, as well as any of the sciences where collections are important for research, or for an understanding of the history of the discipline.

-Applicants are required to submit hard copies of the following before October 31:
+Applicants are required to submit applications via email before the 31st of October 2020:

 a detailed narrative curriculum vitae;